 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), the employment rate for environmental science and protection technicians is predicted to rise by 19% between 2012 and 2022, which is faster than average growth for all occupations.
-The median annual wage in the field during 2014 was $42,190.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), the employment rate for environmental science and protection technicians is predicted to rise by 9% between 2014 and 2024.
+The median annual wage in the field during 2015 was $43,030.